 As the importance of sustainability continues to accelerate in the banking and financial services sector, there is an opportunity for banks and financial institutions to build on growing awareness around sustainability by scaling digital solutions that drive sustainable outcomes.
+It's encouraging to see banks reaping the benefits of a sustainable approach, illustrating that operational efficiencies, improved brand reputation, cost savings and staying competitive are among the advantages of taking a strategy such as this.

-Our research highlights that while sustainability is not a top concern at board level for banks in the UK, Germany and the Netherlands, adopting a digital strategy to drive sustainability will help to overcome the top concerns highlighted by banking executives, most notably around customer retention and the impact of COVID-19.
+Our research highlights that while sustainability is not a top concern at board level for banks in the US, UK, Germany and the Netherlands, adopting a digital strategy to drive sustainability will help to overcome the challenges highlighted by banking executives, most notably around customer retention and the impact of COVID-19.
+Meanwhile, the advanced level of awareness and representation of sustainability in the US serves as an opportunity for banks to take action and experience the business benefits associated with being sustainable.
+The findings suggest that other banks will follow suit, once sustainability and profitability are not viewed as mutually exclusive.

 In addition, differences between challenger and traditional banks demonstrate contrasting maturity levels towards sustainable banking.
-In the UK, sustainability was the top concern at board level for challenger banks, while it was the lowest concern for traditional banks.
+In the US and UK, sustainability was a top concern at board level for challenger banks, while it was the lowest concern for traditional banks.

 As challenger banks are digital by default, many are therefore already alert to sustainability challenges, and understand how digital can be leveraged to achieve sustainable outcomes.
-For traditional banks, embracing a sustainable future by accelerating customer-centric digital solutions is all-important to remain competitive in an ever changing banking and financial services landscape.
+Despite this awareness, they are not making the practical connection to reach the full digital and sustainable potential.
+For traditional banks, who are slower in reporting on sustainability and implementing it as part of their business strategy, learning how to remain competitive in an ever changing banking and financial services landscape will involve embracing sustainable and digital transformation more widely.
+Accelerating customercentric digital solutions, from clear strategy and vision and creative design through to flawless engineering, will be all-important in sustaining a competitive advantage.